peerreynders/astro-wc-ssr-demo/README.md

 ### 6. Components don't communicate with each other but only with the client side app.

 While this example only has one single Web Component the guideline still applies.
 The component's responsibilities are limited to delegating UI interactions to the client side application and projecting some client side application events to the UI.
-Any behaviour is extremely shallow and strictly limited to manipulating the DOM in response to “UI bound events” and converting DOM events to “application bound events” ([Humble Dialog](https://github.com/peerreynders/solid-bookstore-a/blob/main/assets/TheHumbleDialogBox.pdf)).
+Any behaviour is extremely shallow and strictly limited to manipulating the DOM in response to “UI bound events” and converting DOM events to “application bound events” ([ Dialog](https://github.com/peerreynders/solid-bookstore-a/blob/main/assets/TheHumbleDialogBox.pdf); rather than [MVC: misunderstood for 37 years](https://paulhammant.com/2015/04/29/mvc-misunderstood-for-37-years/), [MVC past, present and future](https://givan.se/mvc-past-present-and-future/)).

 - To be continued